In this DIY tutorial, I show you how to build garage shelves from 2x4s and plywood.

 Most garages are full of clutter on the floor

 In fact, clutter prevents some folks from parking their vehicle in the garage.

 So today, I show you how to build garage shelves from 2x4s and plywood.

-I designed these simple DIY garage shelves for function so anyone can build them.
+I designed these simple DIY garage shelves for function and simplicity.